Asking about genitalia ‘debases’ discussion on trans rights – Rayner

 It is not acceptable to ask people about their genitalia in the discussion on trans rights, Labour’s deputy leader has said.

-Angela Rayner has urged that the discussion of issues relating to gender identity is taken off social media and away from commentators, as she said she was worried about the impact the often fraught exchanges had on young people struggling with how they identify.
+Angela Rayner has urged that the discussion of issues relating to gender identity is taken off social media and away from commentators, as she said she is worried about the impact the often fraught exchanges have on young people struggling with how they identify.

 It comes after Labour leader Sir Keir Starmer was asked during an LBC phone-in whether a woman could have a penis.